Jarvis Collegiate Institute: History

 By 1864, the three rooms of the schoolhouse were inadequate for the 150 students, so a new building was constructed on Dalhousie Street, just north of Gould Street, near present-day Toronto Metropolitan University.
 This was also the year of the founding of the Toronto Grammar School Mental Improvement Society, the predecessor to all school clubs.
 Later known in schools as "the Lit," the club was a literary and debating society.
 Originally exclusively for boys, the club began admitting girls in 1893.
 It was also around this time that the first debates between schools were held in Toronto, the competing schools being Parkdale Collegiate Institute and Harbord Collegiate Institute.
-In the following decade, once again growing enrollment necessitated a new building.
+In the following decade, once again growing enrolment necessitated a new building.
 As the school underwent construction between 1870 and 1871, classes were held in a vacant insane asylum at Queen's Park, where the east wing of the legislative buildings are located today.

 In 1871 the new building opened at 361 Jarvis Street, just south of College Street, directly in front of Allan Gardens.
 In 1889, the annexation of Parkdale brought a second high school (Parkdale Collegiate Institute) to the board, precipitating yet another name change from Toronto High School to Jarvis Street High School.
 The school was given its current name, Jarvis Collegiate Institute, in 1890.
 In 1924 it moved to its current Collegiate Gothic building designed by architect Charles Edmund Cyril Dyson.

+From 1928 to 1930, Toronto artist George Agnew Reid painted an ambitious multi-wall mural in the school with the help of his student Lorna Claire.
+The piece, honouring the staff and students killed on active duty in WWI, has never been covered or removed.